MarcosEsparza/Falcon-Aeronautics-and-Space-Team/README.md

-# FAST – Falcon Aeronautics & Space Team
+# Falcon Aeronautics & Space Team

 This repository contains the design files, simulations, CAD models, and documentation for the Falcon Aeronautics & Space Team entry in the 2026 Spaceport America Cup (10k COTS).
 It serves as the central location for all design, analysis, and reporting work.